R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 .

-Project to enhance Dermatology E-Consultations in Primary Care centres using Artifical Intelligence Tools.
+Enhancing Dermatology E-Consultations in Primary Care Centres using Artificial Intelligence

 - Main objective: To validate that the information provided by device increases the true accuracy of healthcare professionals (HCPs) in the diagnosis of multiple dermatological conditions.